jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 This is a web account which will show you which projects you belong to, and the accounts which you have in them.

 Before applying for a SAFE account, you should have an SSH key-pair ready, so you are ready to provide your public key as part of the SAFE registration process.
 Information on generating and using SSH keys is available [here](http://yukon.dl.ac.uk:8080/wiki/site/admin/SAFE%20User%20Guide.html#ssh).
-Contact your local university IT support staff for any help.
+Contact your local University RSE Support for any help.

 Once you have your public SSH key ready, apply for your SAFE account [here](https://um.hartree.stfc.ac.uk/hartree/login.jsp) and providing all of the required information.